We're Open!

 Kingsway is proud to partner with WIN House (Women In Need), in recognition of International Women’s Day.

-From March 6 to March 29, experience an interactive, educational art installation of a 12-foot-tall model of a home facade with a powerful narrative.
+From March 5 to March 27, experience an interactive, educational art installation of a home facade with a powerful narrative.
 The display is located on the main level near Entrance 8.

-Designed by Tessa Stamp and built locally, the installation features a series of rooms that stand as a visual representation of real stories shared by women at WIN House.
+Designed by award-winning local designer Tessa Stamp, the installation features a series of rooms that stand as a visual representation of real stories shared by women at WIN House.
 Each room, meticulously designed at scale, illustrate true stories of gender-based violence that WIN House has encountered.
 These rooms serve as poignant reflections of the resilience and strength of those who have sought refuge at WIN House, as well as raising awareness for the different scenarios.

 For full details, please visit WIN House’s website.